Indian wrestling's image has been tarnished due to accusations against Sushil: WFI | Education

 Indian wrestling's image has been tarnished due to accusations against Sushil: WFI

-At the peak of his prowess, Sushil Kumar single-handedly lifted Indian wrestling to unprecedented heights but as police look for him about a murder case, the sport's image has taken as much a beating as that of the trailblazing grappler.
+At the peak of his prowess, Sushil Kumar single-handedly lifted Indian wrestling to unprecedented heights but as police looks for him in relation to a murder case, the sport's image has taken as much a beating as that of the trailblazing grappler.

 Sushil's international success triggered a revolution and created an inspirational legacy.
-The reserved grappler from Najagarh's Baprola village is to date India's only world champion (2010) in the sport.
-He is also the only one to claim two individual Olympic medals, an exceptional feat for a country that has seen very limited success at the Games.
+The reserved grappler from Najafgarh's Baprola village is till date India's only world champion (2010) in the sport.
+He is also the only one to claim two individual Olympic medals, an exceptional feat for a country which has seen very limited success at the Games.

 The Wrestling Federation of India (WFI) is concerned that the good reputation built over the years with stupendous international performances, many of them given by Sushil himself, has been ruined.